Rachel Roberts (actress): Early life and career

 Roberts was born in Llanelli, Carmarthenshire, Wales.
 After a Baptist upbringing (against which she rebelled), followed by study at the University of Wales and the Royal Academy of Dramatic Art, she began working with a repertory company in Swansea in 1950.
 She made her film debut in the Welsh-set comedy Valley of Song (1953), directed by Gilbert Gunn.

 Her portrayal of Brenda in Karel Reisz's Saturday Night and Sunday Morning (1960) won her a British Academy Film Award.
-Lindsay Anderson cast her as the suffering Mrs Hammond in This Sporting Life (1963), earning her another BAFTA and an Oscar nomination.
+Lindsay Anderson cast her as the long suffering Mrs Hammond in This Sporting Life (1963), earning her another BAFTA and an Oscar nomination.
 Both films were significant examples of the British New Wave of film-making.

 In theatre, she performed at the Royal Court and played the title role as the life-enhancing prostitute in Lionel Bart's musical Maggie May (1964).
 In films, she continued to play women with lusty appetites as in Lindsay Anderson's O Lucky Man!
 (1973), although the haunting Australian-made Picnic at Hanging Rock (1975), directed by Peter Weir, provided her with a different kind of role, as the authoritarian head teacher of a Victorian girls' school.

 After relocating to Los Angeles in the early 1970s, she appeared in supporting roles in several American films such as Foul Play (1978).
 Her final British film was Yanks (1979), directed by John Schlesinger, for which she received a Supporting Actress BAFTA.

 In 1976, she won a Drama Desk Award for her performance in Alan Bennett's play Habeas Corpus.
 In 1979, Roberts co-starred with Jill Bennett in the London Weekend Television production of Alan Bennett's The Old Crowd, directed by Lindsay Anderson and Stephen Frears.